Dean110/fortune-teller/readme.md

 Part 2

 For each of the below, you will select your own value for each condition.
 The table will give the conditions and an example for each.
-Don’t steal our examples—be creative!

 [ * ] Retirement Years (8 Points)
     The user’s number of years until retirement will be based on whether the user’s age is odd or even.

-    (condition) If the user’s age is…	(example) then the user will retire in… odd					14 years
+    (condition) If the user’s age is…	(example) then the user will retire in… odd					42 years
-    even				12 years
+    even				21 years

 [ * ] Vacation Home Location (8 Points)
     The location of the user’s vacation home will be based on how many siblings the user has.
 If the user enters a number less than zero, give the user a bad location!

-	(condition) If the user’s number of siblings is…	(example) then the user’s vacation home will be in… 0							Boca Raton, FL
+	(condition) If the user’s number of siblings is…	then the user’s vacation home will be in… 0							Maui, Hawaii
-	1							Nassau, Bahamas
+	1							Juno, Alaska
-	2							Ponta Negra,Brazil
+	2							Singapore, Thailand
-	3							Portland, Oregon
+	3							Brisbane, Australia
-	greater than three					Baton Rouge, LA
+	greater than three					Paris, France
-	less than zero						Chernobyl, Ukraine
-[ ] Mode of Transporation (8 Points)
+	less than zero						Pomeroy, Ohio (Sorry Meigs County :( ) [ * ] Mode of Transporation (8 Points)
     The user’s mode of transportation will determined by the user’s favorite color.

-	(condition) If the user’s favorite color is…	(example) then the user’s mode of transportation will be… red						Maserati
+	(condition) If the user’s favorite color is…	then the user’s mode of transportation will be… red						a Mustang
-	orange						stallion
+	orange						bicycle
-	yellow						chariot
+	yellow						bus
-	green						taxi
+	green						a Prius
-	blue						rickshaw
+	blue						row boat
-	indigo						motor scooter
+	indigo						a chariot pulled by corgis
-	violet						flying saucer
+	violet						river barge
 [ ] Bank Balance (8 Points)
     The user’s bank balance at retirement will be based on the user’s birth month.
 If the user enters something other than 1-12 for birth month, the user’s balance will be $0.00.